 This healthy baked salmon recipe is a riff on my everlasting, always reliable Baked Salmon in Foil.

-- For today’s sweet and spicy baked salmon twist, I took the same core concept in a completely different direction.
+- For today’s sweet and spicy baked salmon twist, I took the same core concept of baking salmon in the oven in a large foil a completely different flavor direction.

-- I love it for company because I can prep it in advance, it feels special and fancy but isn’t overtly showy, and my friends consistently rave.
+- I love it for company because I can prep it in advance, it feels special and fancy but isn’t overly showy, and my friends consistently rave.

-I also love Spicy Baked Salmon for weeknight meals.
+- I also love spicy baked salmon for weeknight meals.
 It takes roughly five minutes to throw together, it’s healthy, and I can use the salmon in a variety of ways, as you’ll see in the serving suggestions below.

 - Lime.
 A fab combo with chipotle, lime cuts through the heat and adds freshness.

-Serving Spicy Baked Salmon
+How to Serve Spicy Baked Salmon

-In addition to serving this Spicy Baked Salmon on its own, I also love it for:
+In addition to serving this spicy baked salmon on its own, I also love it for:

 - Spicy Salmon Salad.
 Serve over chopped romaine with chopped fresh tomatoes and the dressing used for this BLT Chopped Salad (feel free to keep the bacon).
 It would also be delish over this Grilled Corn Salad.

-Spicy Baked Salmon
+Spicy Salmon Recipe

-- 1 3/4 pounds side of salmon — wild caught if at all possible (skin on or off; if I’m not in a hurry, I ask the seafood counter to remove the skin, but both work well)
+- 1 3/4 pounds side of salmon wild caught if at all possible (skin on or off; if I’m not in a hurry, I ask the seafood counter to remove the skin, but both work well)

-- 1 tablespoon brown sugar — optional; omit for Paleo or Whole30
+- 1 tablespoon brown sugar optional; omit for Paleo or Whole30

 - 1 1/2 teaspoons chipotle chile powder